-Illegal logging refers to the international trade of illegally extracted timber, which is often used to make products such as paper, packaging, and furniture.
+Illegal logging is the international trade of illegally extracted timber, which is often used to make products such as paper, packaging, and furniture.
 Timber can be illegally harvested, transported, processed, bought and sold in violation of national regulations.

-In the global market for illegal timber, the U.S. is the world’s largest importer.
+The U.S. is the world’s largest importer of illegal timber.
 Surprisingly, licensed companies play a major role in the illegal trade—as most illegally sourced timber is traded openly after being laundered into legal supply chains or unidentified as illegal.

-A 2008 amendment to the Lacey Act banned the importing, exporting, buying, and selling of illegally sourced plants, and requires companies trading in most wood products to submit formal declarations of the species and origin of harvest.
-Cargo without accurate declaration can be seized, and companies found to have provided false information in their paperwork can be prosecuted and fined.
+A 2008 amendment to the Lacey Act sought to curb the illegal practice by banning the importation, exportation, purchase, and sale of illegally sourced plants.
+The amendment also requires companies that trade in most wood products to submit formal declarations that state the species and origin of their harvest.
+Cargo that has not been appropriately declared may be seized by government officials, and companies found to have provided false information in their paperwork may be prosecuted and penalized with fines.